 Our School Association (CHSA)

 As a school we benefit greatly from the enthusiastic support of parents and friends of the school.
-Clyst Hydon School Parent’s Association (Parents, Teachers and Friends Association) holds regular events throughout the year to not only raise funds, but also to offer social activities that can involve the whole family.
-Each year they raise several thousands of pounds.
-In the past few years activities have included autumn festivals, quiz evenings, pancake races, the extremely popular Easter fair, easter egg hunts, skittles/games evenings, discos for the children to attend, themed discos for the adults, the end of term summer family-fun evening and other social activities.
-The money raised has helped to provide many items of equipment for the school as well as helping with the cost of days out and supporting our annual KS2 field trips.
+Clyst Hydon School Parent’s Association (Parents, Teachers and Friends Association) hold regular events throughout the year to not only raise funds, but also to offer social activities that can involve the whole family.
+Various activities that have taken place include autumn festivals, quiz evenings, pancake races, the Easter fair and Easter Egg hunt, skittles/games evenings, discos for the children to attend, themed discos for the adults, the end of term summer term family-fun evening and other social activities.
+Each year funds are raised to provide equipment, theatre visits and additional support for other enrichment activities undertaken by the children in both Key Stage 1 and Key Stage 2.
 The staff are extremely grateful for the support they receive from School Association.
-The School Association meets three times a year near the beginning of each term.
+The School Association meet at least three times a year near the beginning of each term.
 After the meeting, there is usually an opportunity to chat informally with other parents, friends and staff who have attended the meeting.

 Our Clubs & Activities